Intercontinental Exchange Inc. (ICE) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 4.24% loss in the last 1 month and extending the period to 3 months gives it a 13.18%, and is 1.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.69% over the week and 2.02% over the month.
+The stock witnessed a 0.72% gain in the last 1 month and extending the period to 3 months gives it a 3.91%, and is -0.87% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.71% over the week and 1.99% over the month.

 Intercontinental Exchange Inc. is expected to release its quarterly report on 05/04/2023.The EPS is expected to shrink by -64.10% this year.